App that Identifies Cat Breeds

 Take a clear cat photo

 A clear cat photo should show the face, ears, coat pattern, and body shape.
 Natural daylight helps the identifier read fur color and markings.
-Photos are deleted after analysis for privacy.
+Your cat photo is removed after the breed check to help keep it private.

 Scan the image